 Whether you’re already doing it, thinking about doing it, or feeling guilty because you’re not yet thinking about it – you’re in good company.
 Most B2B companies are considering whether an account-based approach to sales and marketing is the way to go.

-The effectiveness of this data-driven, “flipped funnel” approach has been proven many times over, but many professionals struggle with this transition.
+The effectiveness of this data-driven, “flipped funnel” approach has been proven many times over (check out this account-based experiment by DiscoverOrg’s own marketing team) – but many professionals struggle with this transition.